 - Product Placement: Inverted when Mike and Frank suddenly decide to go into a Subway out of the blue in between picks.
 Averted however with the pickers handling numerous vintage advertising items such as signs and posters where the brand name either has an old design, has gone defunct, or has been absorbed into another company.

 - Record Needle Scratch: In the episode "Driving Miss Dani".

 - Recycled IN SPACE!: Or in this case, Canada (Canadian Pickers)

 - Running Gag: Frank's paying $5,500 for a car worth only $3-4,000 has been referenced multiple times.

 - Sarcastic Devotee: Danielle dishes out plenty of sarcasm and back talk to her dual bosses but stays on the job.

-- Swapping Roles: One episode had Danielle going out on a pick while Frank stays and watches the shop.
+- Swapped Roles: One episode had Danielle going out on a pick while Frank stays and watches the shop.
 Danielle turns out to be much better at picking than Frank is at running the shop and finding leads.

-- Take A Third Option: When they can't come up with a selling price, Frank will come up with "the bundle" and group multiple items into a single sale.
+- Take a Third Option: When they can't come up with a selling price, Frank will come up with "the bundle" and group multiple items into a single sale.

 - Vendor Trash: Done literally.
 Mike and Frank will take what looks like worthless junk and resell it to people who are willing to pay high prices for it.